steve9001/oplop/oplop2.md

 # Not proposed for Oplop v2

 - Anything that requires remembering or recording additional information for each nickname, such as ability to specify a length
-- Characters that are not easily input on a keyboard or that might be frequently
+- Characters that are not easily input on a keyboard or that might be disallowed by poorly-implemented systems

 # References

 https://github.com/brettcannon/oplop